felixge/node-dirty/README.md

 This module is called dirty because:

-* The file format is newline seperated JSON
+* The file format is newline separated JSON
 * Your database lives in the same process as your application, they share memory
 * There is no query language, you just `forEach` through all records